 Section VIII.
 Emergency Preparedness

 An integral component of safety in the laboratory is emergency preparedness.
-Information providing guidance on recognizing and responding to potential hazards can be found on the website (UNM Emergency Communication).
+Information providing guidance on recognizing and responding to potential hazards can be found on the website at https://campussafety.unm.edu/emergency-communication.html.

 Campus Preparedness